Texas Adjudicate Parentage Proceedings Are Used to Determine If a Person Is a Child's Mother or Father

-Usually, it is pretty clear who a child’s parents are – but not always.
-Sometimes, it takes a court to make the final determination of the identity of one of a child’s parents.
-In Texas, an Adjudicate Parentage proceeding is used to ask a court to make this determination.
+Usually, it is pretty clear who a child's parents are - but not always.
+Sometimes, it takes a court to make the final determination of the identity of one of a child's parents.
+In Texas, an Adjudicate Parentage proceeding is used to ask a court to make this decision.
 The Uniform Parentage Act (Texas Family Code Chapter 160, sections 160.601-160.636) provides the procedures for filing an Adjudicate Parentage action.
-Although the law can be used to determine the identity of a child’s mother or father, it is most typically used to determine the identity of a child’s father.
+Furthermore, this law is usually used to determine the identity of a child's father.

 Who Can File for Adjudicate Parentage in Texas?

-The representatives of any deceased individual who could have brought an Adjudicate Parentage action while living.
+- The representatives of any deceased individual who could have brought an Adjudica Parentage action while living.

 What Is the Process for Filing for Adjudicate Parentage in Texas?

 The final step will be a hearing before a judge.
-The law specifically states that Adjudicate Parentage actions will always be heard by judges and never by juries.
 In determining whether or not to issue an Adjudicate Parentage order as requested by the petition, the judge will consider evidence submitted by the parties, including the history of the relationship of the parties.
-It is common in Adjudicate Parentage proceedings for courts to consider the results of genetic testing, but the judge can also elect to completely ignore the results of genetic testing if doing so is in the best interest of the child.
+Also, it is common in Adjudicate Parentage proceedings for courts to review the results of genetic testing.
+However, the judge can also elect to completely ignore the results of genetic testing if doing so is in the best interest of the child.

-If the Court issues an Adjudicate Parentage order, the person determined to be a child’s parent will generally obtain all the rights and responsibilities of being a parent, including custody/visitation and support obligations.
-However, based on the circumstances, the judge can also elect to issue an order that specifically details the rights and obligations gained by the newly adjudicated parent.
+If the Court issues an Adjudicate Parentage order, the person determined to be a child's parent will obtain all the rights and responsibilities of being a parent.
+Furthermore, this includes custody/visitation and support obligations.
+Moreover, based on unique circumstances, the judge has the right to detail the responsibilities of the adjudicated parent.

-The Texas Family Code Chapter 160, Uniform Parentage Act, is the statute that covers the acknowledgement of Paternity and adjudication of parentage.
+The Texas Family Code Chapter 160, Uniform Parentage Act, is the statute that covers the acknowledgment of Paternity and adjudication of parentage.

-If you are considering filing a “Petition to Adjudicate Parentage” or have been served with such a petition, and feel that you need assistance with the proceeding, you can contact America Family Law Center or call 713-239-5200 or contact the Texas Lawyer Referral Services or call 713-510-7100.
+Are you considering filing a "Petition to Adjudicate Parentage"?
+Do you need assistance with the proceeding?
+Contact America Family Law Center or call 713-239-5200.
+Also, you may contact the Texas Lawyer Referral Services or call 713-510-7100.

 English | Español